 Not unlike their bacterial ancestors, mitochondria also exchange molecular information and communicate with each other.
 This occurs through organelle fusion, mitochondrial nanotunnels, physical connections called inter-mitochondrial junctions (IMJs), and soluble molecules.
-Together, mitochondria form a functional network within the cell cytoplasm.
+Together, mitochondria are thought to form a functional network within the cell cytoplasm.

 By understanding the behavior, language, and function of individual mitochondria, and especially their interactions with each other, we aim to understand principles that inform the function of mitochondrial networks, and their role the regulation of individual cells, and of the whole organism.

 This work has implications for understanding basic biological processes

 including gene expression regulation, clonal expansion of mtDNA defects,

 and cellular aging trajectories.